Eligibility and Criteria

 - Distinguished teaching will be measured by student assessments over time; significant teaching activities, both inside and outside the classroom; letters from current students, former students and faculty colleagues; evidence of curriculum development activity; and high-quality standards for rigor and currency of course content.

 - The selection process begins with the nomination of faculty by colleagues.
-A nomination form (attached) should be forwarded to the Chair of your College Senate OR the Chair of the College Awards Committee by December 1.
+A nomination form (below) should be forwarded to the Chair of your College Senate OR the Chair of the College Awards Committee by November 30.
 The nomination form includes an indication of the nominee’s willingness to be named and a brief description of how the nominated faculty member’s teaching merits consideration for this award.

-- The College Senate chair will refer nominations to the College Committee, which will select a maximum of two faculty members to be forwarded to the University Committee.
-The nominee will compile and forward the following nomination materials to the Office of the Provost and Executive Vice President by February 5:
+- The College Senate chair will refer nominations to the College Awards Committee, which will select a maximum of two faculty members to be forwarded to the Office of the Provost and Executive Vice President for Academic Affairs, which will notify the University Committee members.
+The nominee will compile and forward the following nomination materials electronically to the Office of the Provost and Executive Vice President at email@example.com by February 5 :

 a.
-A current vita, limited to ten (10) pages, and written narrative of not more than 500 words describing the nominee’s philosophy of teaching.
+A current vita and written narrative of not more than 500 words describing the nominee’s philosophy of teaching.

 c.
 A maximum of three documents supportive of the award criteria (e.g. curriculum materials).

 d.
-Printouts of student assessments from the prior five years.
+Printouts of student assessments from the prior three years.

 The University Committee is selected by the Provost or designee in consultation with College Senate Chairs.
 It will consist of one representative from each academic college, one student, and two members of the Emeritus Faculty Association.
 It will review all materials and forward a recommendation to the Provost and Executive Vice President.
 The Committee’s recommendation shall remain confidential until the Provost and Executive Vice President announces the recipient.